mbhall88/doherty-seminar-20210408/content/home/intro.md

 ## Our solution

 <p class="fragment fade-in-then-semi-out">
-Decompose pan-genome into atomic units (loci) with representative sequences for each
+Decompose pan-genome into atomic units (loci) with representative panel for each
 </p>
 <p class="fragment fade-in-then-semi-out">
 Construct set of reference graphs of all loci